rdacomp/CollapseOS/README.md

 But nevertheless, this idea seems too powerful to not try it.
 And even if it proves futile, it sounds like a lot of fun to try.

+## Organisation of this repository

+There's very little done so far, but here's how it's organized:

+* `parts`: Pieces of code to be assembled by the user into an OS.
+* `recipes`: collection of recipes that assemble parts together on a specific machine.

+Each folder has a README with more details.

 ## Roadmap

 I'm still fiddling with things, honing my skills and knowledge, so the project's roadmap is still hazy.

-Initially, I wanted to start the implementation in AVR because that's the only MCU I know and because I like it, but AVR's architecture doesn't fit well with the idea of an OS.
-Very limited RAM and no reasonable way of running programs from RAM.

-I've been looking at z80 and it's very interesting.
-There's a good amount of great z80-related hacks all around the internet, and the z80 CPU is very
-scavenge-friendly: it's been (and is) included in tons of devices.
+The primary target for Collapse OS is the z80 architecture.
+There's a good amount of great z80-related hacks all around the internet, and the z80 CPU is very scavenge-friendly: it's been (and is) included in tons of devices.

-[KnightOS][knightos] is a very good starting point.
-Of course, it can't be directly used in the context of Collapse OS because it's an OS for a specific set of machines rather than improvised designs, but there are many interesting bits and pieces of assembly in there that can be used.

-The first question that needs answering is: how feasible is it to write a self-assembling z80 assembler that runs on 56K of RAM and compiles an OS?
-Once that question is answered positively, then the project becomes much more solid.

 After a good proof of concept is done in z80, then more architectures can be added into the mix.
 I have the intuition that we can mix AVR and z80 in a very elegant minimal and powerful machine and it would be great if a Collapse OS spawn could be built for such machine.

-Of course, there are so many PIC chips around that the project would be much more useful with a way to program some of them, so there's also that to do.

-Then comes the thinking about how to anticipate the need for ad-hoc terminals and storage devices.
-Modern computer screens are rather fragile and will be hard to repair.
-Post-collapse engineers will need to hack their way around scavenged display devices.
-What kind of tools will they need?
-Same question for storage.
+I'm planning to go forward with this project by doing three things:

+1. Gather knowledge and hone skills.
+2. Build useful parts of code to be assembled into an OS by the user.
+3. Write "recipes", examples of assembly on real machines using parts I wrote to serve as a guide for post-collapse assembly.

+Recipes should contain both "pre-collapse" instructions (how to build Collapse OS from a "modern" system) and "post-collapse" instructions (how to build Collapse OS from itself).

+Initially, we of course only have "pre-collapse" instructions, but as tooling improve, the "post-collapse" part will become more and more complete.
+When we have complete "post-collapse" recipes, we can call it a win.

+If you're interested in being part of this project, I have no idea how to include you, but please, let me know, we'll manage something.

 ## 32-bit?
 16-bit?